GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

-When Asyncify detects a call to one of the `ASYNCIFY_IMPORTS` functions, it starts an asynchronous operation, saves the entire state of the application, including the call stack and any temporary locals, and later, when that operation is finished, restores all the memory and call stack and and resumes from the exact same place and with the exact same state as if the program has never stopped.
+When Asyncify detects a call to one of the `ASYNCIFY_IMPORTS` functions, it starts an asynchronous operation, saves the entire state of the application, including the call stack and any temporary locals, and later, when that operation is finished, restores all the memory and call stack and resumes from the exact same place and with the exact same state as if the program has never stopped.

 This is quite similar to async-await feature in JavaScript that I showed earlier, but, unlike the